anonymous-321/portScout-paper/README.md

 ## Contents

-- **dataset:** This folder includes all the crucial data used in the evaluation, along with the dataset (scanning attack) created for experiments in pcap file format.
-The dataset folder also contains Python scripts used for data operations and attribute counting.
+- **dataset:** Contains crucial data used in the evaluation, including the dataset (scanning attack) in pcap file format.
+Python scripts for data operations and attribute counting are also included.

-- **related-work:** Explore this folder to find the five methods discussed in the paper, which we use for comparison.
-The experimental code is available, allowing you to observe how each method was executed and how the system handled it.
+- **related-work:** Provides implementations of five methods discussed in the paper for comparison.
+Explore the experimental code to observe each method's execution and system handling.

-- **results:** In this folder, you'll find different configurations of the methods we utilized, along with the experimental results for each configuration on every dataset tested.
-Results are stored in JSON files.
+- **results:** Includes different method configurations and their experimental results on tested datasets, stored in JSON files.

-- **scanning-scripts:** The python scripts used for attack generation are housed in this folder.
-You can examine the details of every scan in these files.
+- **scanning-scripts:** Python scripts used for generating attack scenarios.

-- **traffic-filtration:** This folder contains Python scripts used to filter and modify the attack dataset according to our scenario.
-If you wish to use our dataset, these scripts can be employed to modify data according to your needs.
+- **traffic-filtration:** Python scripts for filtering and modifying the attack dataset based on specific scenarios.

-- **util:** Basic Python scripts for various repetitive tasks are stored in this folder.
+- **util:** Basic Python scripts for various repetitive tasks.

-- **tests:** Find Python code files in this folder that we used for testing parts of the code individually.
+- **tests:** Code files used for individual code testing.

+- **iot_PortScout:** Contains Python source code for deploying PortScout on Raspberry Pi for real-time environment evaluation.

 ## Dependencies